complight/complight.github.io/docs/publications/hologram_compression.md

 We adopt an off-the-shelf <span style="color: rgb(0, 77, 64)">TAESD</span> trained for image compression task.
 Specifically, the <span style="color: rgb(0, 77, 64)">TAESD</span> with $2.2M$ parameters encodes $P$ to a $\text{bottleneck} \in \mathbb{R}^{16 \times 64 \times 64}$ and later decodes into the original resolution of $3 \times 512 \times 512$.
 Our teaser (above) shows pretrained <span style="color: rgb(0, 77, 64)">TAESD</span> fails, requiring dedicated training for generalization.
-Feature size comparison yields only 92\% reduction (excluding <span style="color: rgb(0, 77, 64)">TAESD</span> params).
+Feature size comparison yields only 92% reduction (excluding <span style="color: rgb(0, 77, 64)">TAESD</span> params).
-Thus, we choose to explore \INR based models to see if the feature size could be further reduced while accepting longer training times as \INR{}s typically are overfitted on a single data at a time.
+Thus, we choose to explore INR based models to see if the feature size could be further reduced while accepting longer training times as INRs typically are overfitted on a single data at a time.

 <figure markdown>
   ![Image title](media/hologram_compression_represent_image.jpg){ width="800" }